 Boss music begins to play.
 This tune, “Hunter of the Dark,” long lent its name as a fan-name for the boss itself, but with the release of KH2.5, we now know the boss to be named… ugh… “Dark Hide.”
 It’s a pun.
 Lillian Disney help me, the final bosses’ name is an awful pun.
 I don’t… I need a second, hold on.

 Okay, I’m back, let’s do this for fuck’s sake.
 Still in cinematic, the Dark Hide gets behind Aqua and rushes her, something we once again see from its point of view, not hers, which is important.
 Here, she suddenly realizes the Dark Hide is not an Unversed, from which we can only conclude that she’s been under the impression that all the other Heartless were?
 I mean, she never learned that the Unversed came from Vanitas and that they’re gone now, but they have just as little in common with the lesser Heartless as they do with the Dark Hide!

 The battle with the Dark Hide can be very unusual.
 Remember those sequences where it would rush at her from its perspective?
 Yeah, those happen while you are playing.
 You have to either dodge it, which has the highest chance of success in most siutations; block it and hope to use Counterattack; or use Teleport to get behind it, which is the ideal solution, though I’ve already told you how poor I am at using Reversal/Teleport.
-If you’re really feeling bold, I suppose you could try to attack it from second-person perspective, but I’m not sure this actually… you know… works, as it’s hard to tell if my attempts are failing or simply missing from this unusual camera angle.
-But if anyone wants to be my guinea pig, be my guess!
+If you’re really feeling bold, I suppose you could try to attack it from second-person perspective, but I’m not sure this actually… you know… works, as it’s hard to tell if my attempts are failing or simply missing thanks to this unusual camera angle.
+But if anyone wants to be my guinea pig, go right ahead!